So what do you need to know?

 - MalCare – protects all our websites.

-I also have a MailChimp mailing list, which I very rarely use, but was ‘cleaned’ a week before the 25 May deadline.
-Just under 100 emails were ‘dead’, about 20 people unsubscribed, but the best bit was just under 20 people emailed me to say I’d sent one of the ‘best’ GDPR emails they’d received.
-I call that a result.
-Not that I really need ‘consent’ anyway as I use it for a NEWSletter.
+It is Stuart’s PERSONAL email list that he uses for NEWSletters.
 The clue’s in the name.
 NEWS, not marketing bull****.
-It’s mainly news and views about the future of modernised public relations, reputation management, public affairs and corporate communications.
+It’s mainly news and views about the future of modernised public relations, corporate affairs, reputation management, public affairs and corporate communications.
 It’s never heavy sales or marketing stuff, so you won’t be getting any ‘Buy One Get One Free’ offers.

-it’s the 21st century folks so social media is essential to running a successful consultancy business (well actually pretty damned important for any business) so we’re using Twitter, Facebook, LinkedIn, Instagram, Snapchat, Pinterest… in fact I (Stuart) have an account on just about every platform going.
-I don’t use them all, all of the time, but need to keep my hand in so I can help my clients (and grow my business).
-That means if a shiny new thing launches chances are I’ll be an early adopter… and if most recent launches are anything to go by… an early dormant account as I’ll keep it open (to protect my user ID which is nearly always stuartbruce or stuartbrucepr), but won’t use it much.
-If you’re on any of these platforms I might try to connect and interact with you, because that’s the nice and professional thing to do.
-I won’t be offended if you don’t reciprocate (OK maybe a tiny bit offended).
+He doesn’t use them all, all of the time, but needs to keep his hand in so we can help clients by knowing all about them.
+That means if a shiny new thing launches chances are he’ll be an early adopter… and if most recent launches are anything to go by… an early dormant account as he’ll keep it open (to protect his user ID which is nearly always stuartbruce or stuartbrucepr), but won’t use it much.
+If you’re on any of these platforms he might try to connect and interact with you, because that’s the nice and professional thing to do.
+He won’t be offended if you don’t reciprocate (OK maybe a tiny bit offended).

 We try to be as secure as possible.
 Every cloud service we use has a different secure password, controlled by a world-class password management system.
 And on most services we’ve activated two-factor authentication – this means having the password isn’t enough as you’ve also got to enter a second separate code that you get by text message or Microsoft Authenticator.